Michigan workers’ comp lawyer explains the dispute process and how to protect legal rights.

 Workers’ comp is supposed to be a safety net for people who get hurt on-the-job and it pays regardless of fault.
 All medical treatment should be covered without any copayments or deductibles being owed.
 It pays 80% of lost wages based upon a person’s after-tax average weekly wage.

 Unfortunately, insurance companies find all kinds of reasons to dispute workers’ comp claims.
-It can be based upon late reporting, preexisting medical conditions, or misconduct.
+It can be based upon late reporting, pre-existing medical conditions, or misconduct.
 Many employees find their claims disputed after attending the so-called “independent” medical examination.
 Some of our clients never get a reason and are told that a claim is simply “pending investigation.”
-So, what happens if workers’ comp doesn’t pay?
-Employees can expect to lose access to medical treatment and lost wages.
+If Michigan workers’ comp doesn’t happen pay benefits to injured employees those employees can expect to lose access to medical treatment and lost wages.

 We strongly recommend challenging a disputed workers’ comp claim.
 An Application for Mediation or Hearing can be filed, and the matter goes to court.
 A magistrate will decide if additional medical and wage loss benefits should be paid.
 It is important to have a lawyer handle this process because the rules of evidence can be difficult.
 There is no attorney fee unless money is recovered, and it’s only a relatively small percentage of the total amount.